GabrielMartinMoran/pymodelio/README.md

 You can update the variables `NUM_PARENTS` and `NUM_CHILDREN_PER_PARENT` for adjusting the amount of data you want to run the benchmark for (be careful about increasing the numbers too much because this will cause an exponential growth).

-The results of this benchmark executed in a _Manjaro Linux_ with an _AMD Ryzen 7 PRO 4750U_ proccessor and _16GB_ of ram were:
+The results of this benchmark executed in a _Manjaro Linux_ with an _AMD Ryzen 7 PRO 4750U_ proccessor and _16GB_ of ram, using _Python 3.10_ were:

 ```
 Creating sample data